-Smoothies are an excellent way to pack in lots of nutrients however, they can also be quite the sugar bomb.
-Smoothies tend to have a "health halo" making you think all smoothies are extremely good for you but in reality they are not all created equal.
-Some are full of only sugar while others can have a balance of nutrients and can be a nutritious meal or snack.
+Smoothies are an excellent way to pack in lots of nutrients.
+However, they can also be quite the sugar bomb.
+Smoothies tend to have a "health halo" making you think all smoothies are healthy but in reality they are not all created equal.
+If not done correctly, smoothies can lack the balance that is essential for a nourishing and energizing healthy meal or snack.

-Liquid: you want to ditch making your smoothies with juice.
+Liquid: the best way to reduce the sugar in your smoothie is remove the juice.
 This is the biggest downfall I see in smoothies.
-While there is nothing wrong with the sugar in fruit, juice is like a mega dose of fruit and is stripped of the fiber that whole fruit provides.
-This fiber is good for many reasons but in regards to satisfying smoothies, fiber helps to prevent a sugar crash.
+While there is nothing wrong with the sugar in fruit, juice is a mega dose of fruit and is stripped of the fiber that whole fruit provides. .
 Even if you aren't able to completely leave out the juice, consider using 50% juice and 50% one of the liquids I have listed below.
 I promise that you can still have a tasty and satisfying smoothie without the juice!

 I know opting to use water in your smoothie sounds rather lack luster but I promise it still tastes good!

 Another trick I like to use is add ½ an orange to the smoothie and still use water as the liquid.
 You kind of have the taste of adding orange juice but with less sugar and more fiber.

 - Unsweetened nut/coconut milk

 This is a low sugar way to add some creaminess to your smoothie.

 Coconut water does still contain some sugar but not as much as most juices and also contains certain minerals that a lot of us are lacking.

 Fruit: the fruit you choose for a smoothie determines the flavor.
 You can choose any fruit you like and to have thick and creamy smoothies, you want to make sure at least most of the fruit you are using is frozen.